-- The due dates for all checked-out materials has been extended, this includes interlibrary loan and media equipment.
-Please access your account at https://csbsju.on.worldcat.org/myaccount for your new due dates.
+- The due dates for all checked-out materials were extended in the spring, including interlibrary loan and media equipment.
+Please access your account at https://csbsju.account.worldcat.org/account for your new due dates.

 - All CSB/SJU Libraries materials are now due August 31 for undergraduate students and re-enrolled graduate students, June 15 for graduating seniors, May 4 for graduate students not re-enrolled, and June 1 for faculty/staff/monastic.
 Interlibrary loan items will be due June 15 unless otherwise noted in your account.

-- All overdue fines assessed March 13th or later have been waived.
+- All overdue fines assessed in the spring have been waived.

 What if I need an extension on a current due date?